I’ve plotted a typical spirulina amino acid profile below, the essential amino acids have a star beside them (*).

 Overall Summary of Spirulina’s Amino Acid Profile

-Spirulina has a great, balance profile, about as good as quinoa’s amino acid profile.
-It is considered a complete protein, as it has all the essential amino acids in significant amounts.
+Spirulina has a great, balanced profile, about as good as quinoa’s amino acid profile.
+It is considered a complete protein by most, as it has all the essential amino acids in significant amounts.

 To get a sense of how it compares to animal protein sources, let’s compare it to whey.